 It's just delightful.

-If it's too soon to talk about Christmas yet, why not Pin it for later.
-But if you want to buy it now, just click on this link.
+If it's too soon to think about Christmas yet, why not Pin it for later.
+But if you want to buy it now, here's that link again.

-I can't lie - I do especially love this one.
+I must be honest - I do especially love this one.
 But sometimes people buy me different calendars, so here's a few of my other favourites too.

 The reason I know about these is that I own most of them myself!
 So I can honestly recommend them.